inab/research-software-etl/docs/tutorials_and_guides/use_cases_gitlab_ci.md

 - Basic understanding of clean architecture principles.
 - Access to the project's GitLab repository.

-## Examples of Use Cases Currently Automated with GitLab CI
+## Examples
+The following use cases are currently automated with GitLab CI via CLI adapters:

 - **Data Transformation**: Use cases that transform data from a source-specific format to the common format.
 - **Data Integration**: Use cases that integrate data from multiple sources into a unified dataset.